CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Methodology

 \textbf{Discussion and Motivation of CLIPSelf.} Although the dense features have been used in existing works~\citep{zhou2022maskclip, wu2023baron, cho2023cat} to extract box or mask representations for dense prediction tasks, we make the first attempt to provide an in-depth analysis of the dense representation.
 Specifically, we compare the recognition ability of image representation and dense representation by using them to classify the region boxes annotated in the COCO dataset~\citep{lin2014microsoft}.
 Given an image and a region box annotation, the dense representation of the region can be extracted from $\mathcal{X}_{\text{dense}}$ by pooling (RoIAlign).
 For image representation, we crop the region box from the image first and then send it to the CLIP model to obtain $x_{\text{image}}$.

 As shown in Fig.~\ref{fig:method1}, the image representation (blue) outperforms the dense representation (green) on both Top1 and Top5 classification accuracy by a considerable margin across all input sizes.
 It is noticeable that the performance of ViTs' dense representation does not grow with the input image size, which hinders the use of the models for downstream tasks like object detection and image segmentation, where large image resolution is always desired.
-This phenomenon is primarily attributed to the lack of inductive bias in the design of CLIP ViTs, where the vision-language alignment on the representation of the images \emph{cannot} be directly transferred to local regions.
+Please refer to Sec.~\ref{sec:clip_analysis} for more relevant analyses and discussions on this phenomenon.
 Based on the results in Fig.~\ref{fig:method1}(a), we believe the region representations extracted from the dense feature map can be improved by aligning them to the image representations of the corresponding image crops.